How Secure Email Gateways Stop Business Email Compromise (BEC)

 Detection Rate for Known Tactics

-Leading SEGs now achieve detection rates exceeding 95% for common BEC techniques including domain spoofing, display name fraud, and lookalike domains.
-However, detection rates for more sophisticated techniques like account takeover and conversation hijacking vary significantly between solutions, ranging from 67% to 89% in recent comparative testing.
+Leading SEGs achieve high detection rates for common BEC techniques including domain spoofing, display name fraud, and lookalike domains.
+However, detection rates for more sophisticated techniques like account takeover and conversation hijacking can vary significantly between solutions, making it important to evaluate specific capabilities during product selection.

 False Positive Management

 Even advanced security measures must balance detection with business continuity.
-Modern SEGs have dramatically improved this balance, with top solutions achieving false positive rates below 0.05% while maintaining high BEC detection rates.
+Modern SEGs have improved this balance, with top solutions maintaining low false positive rates while achieving high BEC detection rates.
 This represents a significant improvement from earlier generations where higher security settings often resulted in substantial business disruption.

 Incident Response Integration

 The most effective SEGs provide robust incident response capabilities, including automatic remediation of messages across all mailboxes when threats are detected post-delivery.
-Organizations with automated response capabilities reduced their “dwell time” for BEC threats from an average of 3.2 days to less than 4 hours.
+Organizations with automated response capabilities can significantly reduce their “dwell time” for BEC threats, limiting potential damage from attacks that initially bypass detection.

 Overcoming Implementation Challenges